FERPA for Faculty & Staff

 Tips on Managing Student Records

 - Post students’ grades using any part of their social security number or MaineStreet ID.
-Please contact Test Scoring Services for instructions on creating a unique identification number for the purpose of posting students’ grades.

 - Leave papers, graded exam books, or lab reports containing student names and grades in publicly accessible places.
 Students are not to have access to the scores and grades of others in their class.